-While I’m editor in chief of the Revenue River Marketing Blog, I’m certainly not the only writer and I’m also not a dictator.
+While I’m cheif editor and content creator for most all my clients, I’m certainly not the only writer and I’m also not a dictator.
 Oftentimes people have things they’d like to write about.
-I encourage people to write about things that interest them.
-When people write what they want to write about the articles tend to be better.
-It also makes my life easier because it’s one less topic I have to come up with.
+I do my best to foster an environment that allows other people to contribute to our blogging efforts.
+When people write with authenticity, the articles tend to be better.
+(It also makes my life easier because it’s one less topic I have to come up with!)

 Expand Your Horizons

-Not every post on a marketing blog needs to be about marketing.
-Your readers will thank you when you entertain or educate them (or both) with a post here and there about something relevant, but lighter in tone.
-For example, Just Finished Serial?
-Here are 11 Podcasts Every Marketer Should Listen To, and 10 Common Marketing Terms That You Won’t Hear In 10 Years are both relevant, but they’re also light hearted and not as educational as most of the blogs on our site.
+Not every post needs to be relevant to your most important persona or your primary business avenue.
+Your readers will thank you when you entertain or educate them (or both) with a post here and there about something relevant, but in a lighter in tone.
+For example, are both relevant, but they’re also light hearted and not as educational as most of the blogs on our site.